djgamekid/from-ross/README.md

 | Catch 22 | A great read about the unfortunate reality when it comes to being enlisted in the military. | Joseph Heller |
 | history of the world i guess | A entertaining way to learn about the history of the world (no pun intended). | bill wurtz |
 | Earth Song | A great reminder that this is the our planet and we should take care of it. | Michael Jackson |

+---
+## The Great Bruce Lee
+> “Be like water making its way through cracks.
+Do not be assertive, but adjust to the object, and you shall find a way around or through it.
+If nothing within you stays rigid, outward things will disclose themselves.
+Empty your mind, be formless.
+Shapeless, like water.
+If you put water into a cup, it becomes the cup.
+You put water into a bottle and it becomes the bottle.
+You put it in a teapot, it becomes the teapot.
+Now, water can flow or it can crash.
+Be water, my friend.”

+>"A teacher is never a giver of truth - he is a guide, a pointer to the truth that each student must find for himself."

+*~Bruce Lee*